ome/openmicroscopy/components/tests/ui/testcases/web/webadmin_login.txt

     # Check that 'g' is not mistaken for 'guest' https://github.com/openmicroscopy/openmicroscopy/pull/4686
     Log In As               g                               secret                  ${SERVER_ID}
-    Page Should Be Open     ${LOGIN URL}                    OMERO.web - Login Page Should Contain     Error: Connection not available, please check your user name and password.
+    Page Should Be Open     ${LOGIN URL}                    OMERO.web - Login Page Should Contain     Error: Connection not available, please check your credentials and version compatibility.
     Go To                   ${LOGIN URL}
     Log In As               guest                           secret                  ${SERVER_ID}
     Page Should Be Open     ${LOGIN URL}                    OMERO.web - Login